 Step 5: Start streaming from your Xbox One

 With your controller paired to your Android device, you should now be able to begin console streaming.
 Return to the Xbox Game Streaming app and select Start Console Stream or Connect (which you see will vary depending on whether you’ve just set up console streaming).

 After a short preparatory period, you’ll see your Xbox One’s display mirrored on your Android device.
 You don’t need to leave your TV running to continue once you’ve set everything up.
 From here, you’ll be able to play your Xbox One games on your Android device, though not Xbox and Xbox 360 backward-compatible just yet.

 Tip: Don’t forget to power down your Xbox One as you normally would when you finish streaming.

-Having any problem when setting Xbox Game Streaming on your Android phone? feel free to make comment below, pesgames.com official always happy with your comments.
+Having any problems when setting Xbox Game Streaming on your Android phone? feel free to make comments below, Pesgames.com official is always happy with your comments.
 Thank you!